KaijCH/interview_assessments/faltten_elements_from_list/readme.md

     ```

-3. (Follow-up) Implementing in both iterative and recursive

 ## Inspriation

-### How to handle the recursive arr case
+### How to handle the cyclic array case

-1. keeping a hashset for all elements' reference, including the list itself
+1. Keeping a hashset for all elements' reference, including the list itself

-2. checking current element' reference, ignoring current element if found in reference hashset
+2. Checking current element' reference, ignoring current element if found in reference hashset